jlherren/andeo-lunch/README.md

    * MARIADB_USER
    * MARIADB_PASSWORD

+  Additional, each of these with a _FILE suffix will also be checked, making it easy to use docker secrets.

 * `port` Port to use, defaults to `3000`.
 * `bind` Interface to bind to, defaults to `"127.0.0.1"`
 * `lag` Artificial lag in milliseconds to delay each request.
 Allows to simulate a bad network.